Amyat103/ZhousCurrencyConverter/README.md

-This is a currency converter that can convert updated current and past conversion rate.
+This is a currency converter that can convert updated current rate and past conversion rate.

 RATES SOURCE: